Max Planck Institute for Polymer Research

 The Max Planck Institute for Polymer Research (Max-Planck-Institut für Polymerforschung) is a scientific center in the field of polymer science located in Mainz, Germany.
 The institute was founded in 1983 by Erhard W. Fischer and Gerhard Wegner.
-Belonging to the Chemistry, Physics and Technology Section, it is one of the 80 institutes in the Max Planck Society (Max-Planck-Gesellschaft).
+Belonging to the Chemistry, Physics and Technology Section, it is one of over 80 institutes in the Max Planck Society (Max-Planck-Gesellschaft).

 Research

 Using a basic research approach, its scientists strive to design and characterize innovative applications in the fields of electronics, energy technology, medicine and nanomaterials.
 The institute specializes in new approaches to synthesis, supramolecular architectures, developing new methods, functional materials and components, structure and dynamics and surfaces and interfaces.

 Organization

-The beginning of 2014 saw a total of 511 people working at the institute, of whom 134 were supported by third-party funding and 79 were privately sponsored.
-The workforce was made up of 123 scientists, 150 doctoral and diploma students, 41 visiting scientists and 164 technical, administrative and auxiliary staff, altogether from approximately 40 different countries.
+The beginning of 2014 saw 511 people working at the institute, of whom 134 were supported by third-party funding and 79 were privately sponsored.
+The workforce was made up of 123 scientists, 150 doctoral and diploma students, 41 visiting scientists and 164 technical, administrative and auxiliary staff, altogether from approximately 40 countries.